ropas/sparrow/README.md

 of fatal bugs in C source.
 Sparrow is designed based on the Abstract Interpretation framework and the analysis is sound in design.
 Sparrow adopts a number of well-founded static analysis techniques for scalability, precision, and user convenience.
-This is an academic version of Sparrow that is different from the [commercial version][fasoo].
+This is the academic version of Sparrow that is different from the [commercial version][fasoo].

 ## Build Status
 Linux|MAC OSX